Arcola, Saskatchewan: History

 In 2003, Arcola celebrated its 100th anniversary, marking the fact that it predates the province by two years.
 Arcola is known as Saskatchewan's "Heritage Town" due to its many historical brick and wood-frame structures.

 Settlers in the area originally built a community known as Clare, located two miles north-east of where Arcola exists today, but almost all the buildings of Clare were moved when the CPR announced in the early part of 1900 that the railroad would run south of town.
 Arcola was the "end point" of the southern branch line running west from Souris, Manitoba for four years, during which time it became an important hub for westward migration.
-At one point it was the 11th largest town in what is now the province of Saskatchewan, but was then known as Assiniboia.
+At one point, it was the 11th largest town in what is now the province of Saskatchewan; it was then known as Assiniboia.
 With flourishing settlement and economic growth, many thought Arcola would achieve city status.
 It was during this heyday, and using bricks made in the town's own brick plant, that many of today's heritage homes and buildings were erected.